 Scientists have classified all life forms into different groups to help identify which organisms are related.

-These groups have been given names (usually derived from Greek or Latin) which usually describe some aspect of the animals in the group.
-While there are many groups for each animal [or plant], the groups called orders distinguish various types of insects.
+These groups have been given names (usually derived from Greek or Latin) which often describe some aspect of the animals in the group.
+While there are many groups for each animal [or plant], the groups called orders to distinguish various types of insects.

 This shows termites and ants are not related.